pyOpenSci/pyopensci.github.io/_posts/2024-05-23-pyos-pyconus-2024-recap.md

 <div class="notice" markdown = "1">
 ## TL&DR

-* pyOpenSci has a strong presence at pyCon US this year.
+* pyOpenSci had a strong presence at [PyCon US](https://us.pycon.org/2024/) this year.
 I hope this continues for years to come!
-We held an open space, helped run the maintainers summit (lead by Inessa Pawson for 5 years and counting), gave a talk and ran a 1 day sprint where over 16 people contributed to our efforts.
+We held an open space, helped run the [Maintainers Summit](https://us.pycon.org/2024/events/maintainers-summit/) (lead by [Inessa Pawson](https://github.com/InessaPawson) for 5 years and counting), gave [a talk on Python packaging](https://us.pycon.org/2024/schedule/presentation/34/) and ran a 1 day sprint where over 16 people contributed to our efforts.
-* pyOpenSci’s theme this year for PyConUS was people first.
-People first when trying to make technical concepts easier to understand, people first when trying to write good tutorials or documentation and people first when you are trying to solve the world’s hardest problems.
+* pyOpenSci’s theme this year for PyConUS was people first: people first when trying to make technical concepts easier to understand, people first when trying to write good tutorials or documentation and people first when you are trying to solve the world’s hardest problems.
 * Giving a talk on packaging at pyConUS triggered every ounce of the imposter in me.
 But in the end it was a rewarding experience.
 Having friends in the audience made a world of difference.
 It was calming to focus on people who I know support both me and this vibrant organization.
-Friends really should never let friends … package … or use Python … or do anything technical…  alone.
+Friends really should never let friends…package…or use Python…or do anything technical…alone.
 </div>

-## Another year, another pyCon
+## Another year, another incredible PyCon

 Wow!
-I wasn’t sure it would be possible to top last year’s PyCon US 2023 experience in Salt Lake City, but this year's [PyConUS 2024](https://us.pycon.org/2024/) *was even better*.
-People are learning about pyOpenSci.
+I wasn’t sure it would be possible to top [last year’s PyCon US 2023 experience](https://www.pyopensci.org/blog/pycon-2023-packaging-presentation-sprints-leah-wasser.html) in Salt Lake City, but this year's [PyConUS 2024](https://us.pycon.org/2024/) *was even better*.
+People are learning about [pyOpenSci](https://www.pyopensci.org/).
 The community is excited to support our mission to **help scientists create better software and make their science more open and reproducible** so they can tackle the world's greatest challenges.

-PyConUS, run by the [Python Software Foundation,](https://www.python.org/psf-landing/) is one of the biggest Python meetings in the world with a record 2,700 registrations this year.
+PyCon US, run by the [Python Software Foundation,](https://www.python.org/psf-landing/) is one of the biggest Python meetings in the world, with a record 2,700 registrations this year.
 {: .notice }